wtsi-hgi/bloch/bloch/README.md

 cd bloch/bloch
 ./autogen.sh
 ```
-The autogen.sh script will bootstrap the checked-out sources to prepare them for compilation (in particular it will clone the current version of gnulib into the repository and generate the ./configure script using autoreconf.
+The autogen.sh script will bootstrap the checked-out sources to prepare them
+for compilation (in particular it will clone the current version of gnulib into the
+repository and generate the ./configure script using autoreconf).

 When it has completed successfully, you should now see the message:
 ```